 In November 2010, the CBI issued a Corporate Governance Code for Credit Institutions and Insurance Undertakings ("the CBI Code").
 The CBI Code imposes statutory minimum core standards upon all credit institutions and insurance undertakings with additional requirements upon entities which are designated as major institutions.
-The Company's retail banking subsidiary, ptsb has been designated as a major institution under the CBI Code.
-Each of the Directors of ptsb has confirmed that to the best of their knowledge, ptsb has materially complied with all of its obligations and requirements under the CBI Code during the reporting period.
+The Company has been designated as a major institution under the CBI Code.
+Each of the Directors of the Company has confirmed that to the best of their knowledge, ptsb has materially complied with all of its obligations and requirements under the CBI Code during the reporting period.